kensanata/just-halberds/Halberts.md

 > Example: Claudia describes how the car-sized shadows
 > push through the undergrowth, how their acrid smell spreads
-> and the animals panic in the barn.
+> and the animals in the barn panic.

 If possible, the players should roll the dice, not the GM.
 For example, if they want to lure the opponent into an